andreasKroepelin/polylux/book/src/themes/gallery/ratio.md

 - `progress-overlay-color`: Progress bar overlay color.
 - `progress-text-color`: Progress bar text color.

+## Slide functions

+`ratio` provides the following custom slide functions:

+- `title-slide(title, authors, abstract, date, version, content, register-section)` with all keyword arguments:

+  - `title`: Presentation title content.
+Default to none.
+  - `abstract`: An abstract or subtitle for your work.
+Defaults to none.
+  - `authors`: An array of objects made with the custom `author(name:, affiliation:, email: )` method.
+Defaults to none.
+  - `date`: A datetime object, defaults to none.
+  - `version`: A document version to display.
+Something like "Draft" or "1.0".
+Defaults to none.
+  - `content`: Raw content to include on the page.
+Useful if you don't like the default text layout.
+  - `register-section`: Whether the given title should be registered as a section in the outline and navigation.

+- `slide(title)[body]` with a title keyword argument and body positional.

+  - `title`: Section title will be added as a heading, too.
+Mostly for compatibility purposes with other themes.
+  - `body`: Your content such that you can type `#slide[my foo is my bar]`

 ## Additional features

 We all know that themes and styles work all of the time 99% of the time.